Unidata/netcdf4-python/README.md

 Quick Start
 -----------

-* clone github repository, or get sourball (or Windows binary installers) from https://pypi.python.org/pypi/netCDF4
+* clone github repository, or get source tarball (or Windows binary installers) from https://pypi.python.org/pypi/netCDF4

 * make sure numpy and (required) and Cython (recommended) are